tristola/formlypresentation/slides/general-idea.md

 ##  General Idea
-- render form from json model (originally)
+- Render form from json model (originally)
-  - can include functions or expressions too
+  - Can include functions or expressions too
-- write your own custom html templates for form item types
+- Write your own custom html templates for form item types
-- it is rendered in browser
+- It is rendered in browser